John J. Cassano

 Cassano’s research involves the study of the meteorology and climate of both polar regions using regional climate models and numerical weather prediction models, in-situ and remotely sensed observations, and various data analysis techniques.
 His main areas of active research include regional climate modeling and model development, analysis of coupled climate system components, and numerical weather prediction.

-Current Research: Probing the Antarctic atmosphere with unmanned aerial vehicles (UAVs)
+Current Research: Observing the Antarctic atmosphere with unmanned aerial vehicles (UAVs)